Sami-Haha/VBA-challenge/README.md

 ## Files uploaded
 1. Main script is called VBA_Challenge.vbs
-2. Bonus script is called VBA Chgallenge Bonus script.vbs
+2. Bonus script is called VBA Chgallenge Bonus script.vbs (sorry for typo in name)

-#REFERENCES
+3. Screenshot of year 2018 results
+4. Screenshot of year 2018 bonus result

+##REFERENCES
 1. learn.microsoft.com -
    using If...Then...Else statements
    overflow (error 6) - used to define longlong for extremely large numbers.